blaze/blaze/docs/source/overview.rst

 Blaze backends include projects like streaming Python, Pandas, SQLAlchemy, and Spark.
-A Blaze expression can run equally well on any of these backends, allowing developers to easily transition their computation as their needs change.
+A Blaze expression can run equally well on any of these backends, allowing developers to easily transition their computation to changing performance needs.

 Interfaces
 ----------

-Blaze interfaces provide interactive Python objects focused on usability.
+Blaze interfaces provide interactive Python objects and an intuitive user experience.
 These high level ``Table`` and ``Array`` objects manage Blaze expressions and computations in an interactive session similar to existing workflows with Pandas DataFrames and NumPy NDArrays.